Dispendix/dx-idot-sila2-samples/Dx.idot.sila2.samples/README.md

 }

 ```
 In this sample we have two different commands

 ## Observable Command
 An observable command is a command with information data that can be streamed during execution.
 It is translated to a server streaming RPC.
 A server-streaming RPC is similar to a unary RPC, except that the server returns a stream of messages in response to a client’s request.
 The client completes once it receives all the server’s messages.
 Each command has three functions:

-•	SilaCommandName: The first function has the same name as theof command.
-This command runs the main function asyncronothly asynchronously and returns a CommandExecutionUUID output.
-This output contains a GUID number that can be used to query the command status and result.
+•	SilaCommandName: The first function has the same name as the command.
+This command runs the main function asynchronously and returns a CommandExecutionUUID output.
+This output contains a GUID that can be used to query the command status and result.
-•	** SilaCommandName **_Info: By calling this function, you can haveCall this function to obtain the current execution status.
+•	** SilaCommandName **_Info: Call this function to obtain the current execution status.
-•	** SilaCommandName **_Result: The first part means the primary function name.
-By calling this function, you canCall this function to fetch the main function result.
+•	** SilaCommandName **_Result: Call this function to fetch the function result.

 ```
 public virtual grpc::AsyncUnaryCall<global::Sila2.Org.Silastandard.CommandConfirmation> TransferLiquidSiLAAsync(global::Sila2.Dx.Idot.Sila.Feature.Dispensingservice.V1.TransferLiquidSiLA_Parameters request, grpc::CallOptions options)